RISHIT7/DDR-Festive_India-app/README.md

 -   **UI Components**: Custom, reusable components inspired by [shadcn/ui](https://ui.shadcn.com/).
 -   **Icons**: [Lucide React](https://lucide.dev/)

 *This project is a **frontend-only application**.
-All data is mocked from local JSON fixtures in `/src/services/api.ts` to simulate a real backend.*
+All data is mocked from local JSON fixtures in `/src/services/api.ts` to simulate a real backend.
+Images are dynamically loaded from a placeholder service.*

 ---